kc3-lang/kc3/README.md

 ## Users

-There are now four full applications written in KC3 that we know of :
+There are now five full applications written in KC3 that we know of :
  - The KC3 Cairo demo which you can run with `make demo`
  - The KC3 SDL2 OpenGL demo which you can run with `make demo_gl`
  - The [KC3 website](https://kc3-lang.org/) which you can launch